WWE: PG Era and brand reunification (2008–2014)

 Having gradually risen in the Ruthless Aggression Era, John Cena was the face of WWE during the PG Era.
 Since 2005, he went on to win a record 17 world championships in the promotion.

-Two years later, WWE adapted a more family-friendly format and their programming received a TV-PG rating.
+On July 22, 2008, WWE adapted a more family-friendly format and their programming received a TV-PG rating, starting the PG Era.
 The final ECW program aired on February 16, 2010, after which it was replaced with NXT.

 On April 7, 2011, WWE, via the WWE Corporate website, the company ceased using the full name World Wrestling Entertainment and henceforth referred to itself solely as WWE, making the latter an orphan initialism.
 This was said to reflect WWE's global entertainment expansion away from the ring with the ultimate goal of acquiring entertainment companies and putting a focus on television, live events, and film production.
 WWE noted that their new company model was put into effect with the relaunch of Tough Enough, being a non-scripted program (contrary to the scripted nature of professional wrestling) and with the launch of the WWE Network (at the time scheduled to launch in 2012; later pushed back to 2014).
 However, the legal name of the company remained as World Wrestling Entertainment, Inc.

 Beginning with the August 29, 2011 episode, Raw – referred to as Raw Supershow – featured talent from both Raw and SmackDown (the "Supershow" epithet would be dropped on July 23, 2012).
 Championships previously exclusive to one show or the other were available for wrestlers from any show to compete for; the "Supershow" format would mark the end of the brand split, as all programming and live events (until July 2016) featured the full WWE roster.

 In 2013, the company built the sports medicine and training facility WWE Performance Center in the east Orange County, Florida in partnership with Full Sail University from Winter Park, Florida.
 The training facility is targeted at career and athletic development for the company's wrestlers.
 Full Sail is also home base to WWE's NXT brand, which served as a developmental territory for WWE.